-Assign one person to manage the project and to select the offshore technical support provider.
+Assign one person to manage the project and select the offshore technical support provider.
 Make sure the person is aware of the cost when selecting a provider.
 Keep money aside for training, materials, and “hidden costs.

 7. Keep Tabs On Costs

-Once the projects starts, keep tight reigns on it.
+Once the project starts, keep tight reigns on it.
 Make sure the manager assigned to lead the projects communicates regularly regarding costs.
 How you do it is up to you—e-mail, Skype, or in person.
 Just make sure you do it.

 8. Advocate On-Time Delivery To Your Offshore Contact Center